touchlab-lab/knarch.db/README.md

 are not the same, and there are some rules to follow.
 You can't interact with a transaction from another thread currently, so making the listener thread local shouldn't be an issue.
 If you're using transaction listeners, it may be something to consider.

+### Attached databases

+This functionality was removed during porting because of threading issues and how relatively uncommon this is.
+Will be [added back](https://github.com/touchlab/knarch.db/issues/41).

+### Custom Functions

+Not available.
+This is a relatively complex feature that will have C++ and K/N repercussions (threading, etc).
+Something to look into down the road if desired.

 ## Usage